 Company Taxation in Australia : A Short Summary

-We receive a regular number of inquiries associated with the establishment of companies in Australia and particularly their taxation.
-In the paragraphs below, we have tried to summarise some of the major areas, although there is a reasonable degree of complexity and we would always suggest specific advice from an experienced Advisor, which is available through our Inquiry Forms.
+We regularly receive inquiries associated with the establishment of companies in Australia and particularly their taxation.
+In the paragraphs below we have tried to summarise some of the major areas, although there is a reasonable degree of complexity and we would always suggest specific advice from an experienced tax and corporate advisor before proceeding to establish a company or other entity; access to professional advice is available through our Inquiry Forms.

 The main types of business entities

 - Corporate limited partnership